We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Little evidence supports the effectiveness of certain foods, but there’s no harm in experimenting.

-But these foods also provide important vitamins and minerals that can increase blood flow to the genitals and promote a healthy sex life.
+These foods also provide important vitamins and minerals that can increase blood flow to the genitals and promote a healthy sex life.

 Next time you decide to sit down for a romantic dinner, add a little basil or garlic to your dish.
 The smell of basil stimulates the senses.
-Garlic contains high levels of allicin, and increases blood flow.
+Garlic contains high levels of allicin, which increases blood flow.

 The way you feel about your body affects the way you feel about sex.
 An unhealthy diet and lack of exercise may cause you to have a poor self-image.
 These things can discourage you from having and enjoying sex.

 You can boost your self-esteem and your sex drive by shifting the focus from your flaws to your attributes.

-No matter how healthy you are, being stressed out is going to affect your sex drive.
+No matter how healthy you are, being stressed out can affect your sex drive.

 Those with a hectic lifestyle don’t always have the time to get the right amount of sleep.
 Being busy also makes it difficult to make time for sex.